apache/helix/src/site/markdown/Concepts.md

 ```

-### CURRENT STATE
+### Current State

-Currentstate of a resource simply represents its actual state at a PARTICIPANT.
-In the below example,
+CurrentState of a resource simply represents its actual state at a PARTICIPANT.
+In the below example:

-* 'INSTANCE_NAME' : Unique name representing the process.
+* INSTANCE_NAME: Unique name representing the process
-* 'SESSION_ID': Id that is automatically assigned every time a process joins the cluster.
+* SESSION_ID: ID that is automatically assigned every time a process joins the cluster

 ```
 {